There’s one response I keep getting when I tell folks that Muhammad Najem, War Reporter is a graphic novel: You can draw?

 Storytelling that Starts with a Script

-When people ask me how to write a graphic novel, they often don’t realize that it starts with a script.
-You can think about a graphic novel manuscript like a movie script.
-It includes dialogue but also descriptions of the scene, details on characterization, narration (whether that’s voiceover in a movie or captions in a graphic novel), and more.
+Graphic novels need writers too, not just (insanely talented) artists.
+Think about a graphic novel manuscript like a movie script.
+It includes not only dialogue, but also descriptions of the scene, details on characterization, narration (whether that’s voiceover in a movie or captions in a graphic novel), and more.

-As important as a script is, a graphic novel needs illustrations.
-That’s where visual artists come into the picture.
-They breathe life into the setting and characters, their emotions and challenges.
-And if you’re lucky – as my co-author Muhammad and I are – your artist will create a world beyond your words.
-Understanding how to write a graphic novel means envisioning a truly collaborative process from start to finish.
+They breathe life into the setting and the characters, their emotions and challenges.
+And if you’re lucky— as my co-author Muhammad and I am— your artist will create a world beyond your words.

-That’s what I love about writing graphic novels: The final product is a collaboration.
-It’s a meeting of minds and more than just the sum total of its parts.
+That’s what I love about writing in this medium: the final product is a collaboration, a meeting of the minds, more than just the sum total of its parts.